Sunday, June 26, 2022

 Below is: The letter from Hermann Hagedorn, Director of the Roosevelt Memorial Association and Theodore Roosevelt biographer, to Mr. Plummer.

-Below is: A letter from then, Colonel Theodore Roosevelt, III, Assitant Secretary of the U.S. Navy and son of the former POTUS, to Mr. Plummer
+Below is: A letter from then, Colonel Theodore Roosevelt, III, the Assitant Secretary, of the U.S. Navy and son of the former POTUS, to Mr. Plummer

 Below is: TR, III's letter to Mr. Plummer mentioned on pg.
 62 of the Good Will Record dated March 1922.